craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 After some travel, the party encounters a lone Chelicerae and its most recent live catch; a group of three "mercenaries".
 - Krenzo is a half-duergar fighter.
 He is overbearing and speaks for his group.
 Secretly he desires a simple life.
 - Wyruq, the Grave Presence is a bluescaled dragonborn barbarian/paladin of .
 He is stoic and speaks sternly.
 He owes his life to Krenzo and would do anything for him.
-- Blug Fpurgz is a kuo-toa
+- Blug Fpurgz is a kuo-toa magician, though she fights with a blade.
+She is wary and speaks nervously.
+She is under Krenzo's thumb, as he genuinely has been